mpuening/learn-jakartaee/learn-jakartaee-jpa/README.md

 Once Liberty has started open your browser to [index.jsp](http://localhost:9080/learn-jakartaee-jpa/index.jsp)

 ```
-Note: Sometimes Liberty goes into a seemingly infinite with errors building the data source.
+Note: Sometimes Liberty goes into a seemingly infinite loop with errors building the data source.
 I do not know why.
 I just restart Liberty.
 ```